Spodoptera picta

 Spodoptera picta, the lily caterpillar, is a moth of the family Noctuidae.
 It was described by Félix Édouard Guérin-Méneville in 1838.
-It is found in from India, South-east Asia and Japan through Indonesia and the western part of South Pacific ocean to Fiji.
+It is found from India, South-east Asia and Japan through Indonesia, Australia and the western part of South Pacific ocean to Fiji.
+Its caterpillars feeds on the leaves of plants in the Amaryllidaceae and Liliaceae families, and can be a significant pest in gardens.

 Description

 The wingspan is about 40 mm.
-It is generally an ochreous-white moth.
-The head and thorax are suffused with pinkish red.
-The forewings have some red on their costal base.
-There are numerous ill-defined waved black lines present between the base and antemedial line.
-Orbicular and claviform consisting black rings.
-A medial pinkish red band, wide at costa narrowing to inner margin.
-The reniform with ochreous and black outlines and red center.
-The postmedial double waved lines are filled in with ochreous and highly excurved beyond the cell.
-Some black dashes can be seen on reddish patches beyond it.
-Hindwings semi-hyaline white.
+It is generally an ochreous-white moth, the head and thorax suffused with pinkish red.
+The forewings have some red on their costal base; there are numerous ill-defined waved black lines present between the base and antemedial line: the orbicular and claviform consisting of black rings; a medial pinkish red band, wide at costa narrowing to inner margin; the reniform with ochreous and black outlines and red centre; the postmedial double waved lines are filled in with ochreous and highly excurved beyond the cell; some black dashes can be seen on reddish patches beyond it.
+The hindwings are semi-hyaline white.

 Caterpillars have smooth skin and are pale grey with a series of longitudinal black lines.
 Mesothorax also has dark patches with last abdominal segment.
 With development, central dorsal line become yellowish.

 Ecology

-The larvae feed on Crinum asiaticum, Crinum pedunculatum, Clivia miniata, Hymenocallis littoralis, and Hippeastrum species.
-They bore into the leaves and down into the crown of the bulb.
-Eggs are laid on lily plants.
+Eggs are laid on the leaves of host plants.
+The caterpillars bore into the leaves and down into the crown of the bulb.
 The caterpillar pupates in leaf litter.
 Pupation takes place under ground in an earthen cocoon.